 Special Note: female quail will lay eggs with or without a male present—just like chickens!

-Most coloration on quail are browns, black, grey, and white, aside from the fancier breeds, and their underbellies have a scale-like pattern to them.
+The most coloration on quail is browned, black, grey, and white, aside from the fancier breeds, and their underbellies have a scale-like pattern.

 Why You Should Raise Quail